Welcome to today's edition of the Rush 24-7 podcast.

 We always will get the last word.

-Most people in dealing with the drive-by's have a problem.
+Most people in dealing with the drive-bys have a problem.

-The uh age-old argument is you never get into arguments with people who buy ink by the barrel.
+The age-old argument is you never get into arguments with people who buy ink by the barrel.

-Well, I can, because I will always have the last word on the radio programs.
+Well, I can because I will always have the last word on the radio programs.

-I'm li unfortunate in that way.
+I'm unfortunate in that way.

-Well, I just wanted to thank you for clearing it up, and I had a feeling they're just trying to sell uh sell their station by latching out of your coattails.
+And I had a feeling they're just trying to sell their station by lashing out of your coattails.

-Well, there's no you're very shrewd.
+Well, there's no, you're very shrewd.

 You are very shrewd at trying to get ratings on my coattails and so forth.